d7z5/HAMSTER-COIN/README.md

 Download Solflare wallet on your mobile phone or use the browser extension.

 #### 2. Create a New Wallet:
 If you don't have a wallet, create one.
 Write down the recovery phrase by hand; it's your only backup.
+Your coins are not in your mobile, but your seed phrase (12 or 24 words) can open your wallet on the blockchain (as it is login/password with email).
 Store it securely!

 #### 3. Fund Your Wallet:
 Purchase some Solana (even 0.3 is enough) to fund your wallet.
 It is needed to pay transactions in the future.
 Each transaction is about 0.0005 SOL.